 - When sharing videos from outside sources, please make every effort to find captioned versions of the video(s).
 UM Library has a repository of captioned videos, and YouTube provides a way to search for captioned videos.

 - Avoid sharing scanned documents (PDF files) with students.
 This prevents students from searching for text, copy/pasting, using assistive technology, and makes reading the file on a mobile device difficult.
-Instead, use an OCR-enabled copier/printer or Adobe Acrobat to optimize your scanned document.
-(SENSUS ACCESS).
+Instead, use an OCR-enabled copier/printer, Adobe Acrobat, or UM Document Converter to create an OCR’d copy.